uosagas/assistant/README.md

-# Welcome to Your Assistant Framework Documentation!
+# Welcome to the UOSagas Assistant Framework Documentation!

 This repository contains documentation for the Assistant Framework, a collection of utility classes and methods for interacting with Ultima Online servers.